Categories

 If Armageddon did not come in 1925 as expected and the numbers of those getting baptized kept increasing, it is not hard to see the dilemma the society would be faced with in a relatively short period of time.
 So the scriptures had to be investigated in order to find a solution to the problem.
 As late as 1930, it was believed all true Christians went to heaven:

 “after the 144,000 are sealed the Lord turns his attention to the “great crowd” that has not prior thereto taken a positive stand on the side of Jehovah. “‘Therefore have I lifted up mine hand against them, saith the Lord God, and they shall bear their iniquity.”
-(Ezek.
-44: 12) They were never brought into the covenant for the kingdom and anointed for the kingdom;
+(Ezekiel 44: 12) They were never brought into the covenant for the kingdom and anointed for the kingdom;

 They were described as a self-righteous group that had a knowledge of the truth but did little about preaching it.
 They were to get to heaven as a secondary class that would not share in reigning with Christ.

-In an article in The Watchtower August 15, 1934 entitled “His Kindness”, a prophetic parallel was seen between the ancient cities of refuge and a place of protection for persons during the coming battle of Har Magedon:
+In an article in The August 15, 1934 Watchtower entitled “His Kindness”, a prophetic parallel was seen between the ancient cities of refuge and a place of protection for persons during the coming battle of Har Magedon:

 “The name “Jehovah’s witnesses” applies specifically to God’s anointed ones who have been taken out of the world and made witnesses for Jehovah, and these alone bear the new name.
 The Jonadab class are of those who ‘hear’ the message of truth and who must say to those in their hearing: “come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely.”
-(Rev. 22: 17) Those of the Jonadab class must go along with those who are of the antitypical Jehu company, that is, the anointed, and announce the message of the kingdom, even though they are not the anointed witnesses of Jehovah.”
-(The Watchtower August 15, 1934 pg 249)
+(Revelation 22: 17) Those of the Jonadab class must go along with those who are of the antitypical Jehu company, that is, the anointed, and announce the message of the kingdom, even though they are not the anointed witnesses of Jehovah.”
+(The Watchtower August 15, 1934 page 249)

 By mid-1934, the doctrine was laid down that this class could present themselves for water baptism as friends of God, but they did not receive a spirit of inheritance as sons of God.
 They would stand apart from a closed class of 144,000 anointed.